openzfs/openzfs-docs/docs/Developer Resources/Building ZFS.rst

 The remainder of this page focuses on the **in-tree** option which is the recommended method of development for the majority of changes.
-See the [[custom-packages]] page for additional information on building custom packages.
+See the :doc:`custom packages <./Custom Packages>` page for additional information on building custom packages.

 Developing In-Tree